-The core of the program is a two-day institute in which Fellows learn about the pedagogy of engagement and begin designing or redesigning courses.
+The core of the program is a one-day institute in which Fellows learn about the pedagogy of engagement and begin designing or redesigning courses.
 Two follow-up sessions are conducted in the spring semester to review syllabi and plan for implementation.

 Participation and eligibility